|Location:||Nerubaiske village (Nerubayskoye, Nerubayskoe, Belyaevskogo)|

 |2007||dead body of girl finally removed.|

 Odessa Catacombs are a labyrinth of passages, between two and four meters wide, which run below a huge portion of the city.
 They were created some 200 years ago, when the city was actually built.
 Close to Odessa, at the city of Nerubayskoye, rocks were mined, which were needed for the buildings.
 Soon the rock outcrops were not enough and the rocks were mined underground.
-One of the oldest mining technologies is called room and pilar.
-To avoid the collapse of the ceiling only passages of a witdh between 2m and 4.5m were mined, the rock in between remained as a pilar supporting the ceiling.
-The result is maze of some 2,500 kilometers in length, at least this is the number continually given.
-Actually explored are about 1,700km of passages.
-The height is between 1.5m and 3.5m, depending on the thickness of the mined stone, and
+One of the oldest mining technologies is called room and pillar.
+To avoid the collapse of the ceiling only passages of a witdh between 2 m and 4.5 m were mined, the rock in between remained as a pillar supporting the ceiling.
+The result is maze of some 2,500 kilometers in length, at least this is the number generally given.
+Actually explored are about 1,700 km of passages, the other number is an estimation or just wishful thinking.
+The height is between 1.5 m and 3.5 m, depending on the thickness of the mined stone.

 The locals call the Odessa underground the Catacombs.
 They are really proud to have the biggest catacombs of the world.
 Unfortunately we must tell them that catacombs are underground cemeteries, especially Christian.
 The passages of Otessa are impressive, but they are simply limestone quarries.
 However, we will call the catacombs on this page, because it has become a sort of proper name.